 ||D- = 0.7

-A grade of I on the transcript indicates that because of illness or other major extenuating circumstances the student has postponed, with the explicit consent of the instructor, the completion of certain required work.
-I automatically reverts to F at the end of the next semester if the postponed work has not been completed, unless the instructor requests an extension for another semester.
-An I may not be extended more than once without the approval of the student's graduate director and the Dean of Graduate Studies and Research.
-A degree will not be conferred if an incomplete (I) grade is on the student's record.
+‘I’ indicates that because of illness or other major extenuating circumstances the student has postponed, with the explicit consent of the instructor, the completion of certain required work.
+‘I’ automatically becomes ‘F’ at the end of the next semester if the postponed work has not been completed, unless the instructor requests an extension for another semester.
+An ‘I’ may not be extended more than once without the approval of the graduate director and the Dean of Graduate Studies and Research.

 Grade Review Policy